 Downward Global Pressure

-It has been a volatile year so far for the South African Rand and now the pair has been hit by the China’s Yuan devaluation as well as the slowdown in the Chinese economy.
-South Africa’s economy is heavily dependent on exporting goods to China, which is Africa’s biggest trading partner.
-The global economy remains very weak with the economic slowdown in China and other emerging markets being the main drivers of lackluster global growth, which poses the greatest threat to the recovery of the South African economy is the weak global and emerging market growth forecast.
+It has been a volatile year for the South African Rand which has now been further impacted by the Yuan devaluation and the Chinese economic slowdown.
+South Africa’s economy is heavily dependent on the exporting of goods to China.
+The major threat to the recovery of the South African economy is the weak global and emerging market growth forecast.

-As the global economy falters then this will obviously have a negative impact also on South Africa economic growth and implicitly will put downside pressure on the Rand.
-The commodity prices have fallen substantially and this is reflected into the commodities supercycle as lower commodity prices have significantly impacted many of South Africa’s biggest companies, especially within the mining sector which account for about 50% of the South Africa’s foreign exchange earnings.
+As the Global economy falters, there will be a knock-on effect for South Africa’s economic growth, which will put downward pressure on the Rand.
+Commodity prices have fallen substantially in 2015, and lower commodity prices have significantly impacted South Africa’s main exporters in the mining sector which account for about 50% of foreign exchange earnings.

-Theory says that a weaker currency will help boost the exports as you will be able to become competitive price-wise, however, the weakness in global growth has made a devalued currencies less useful in boosting exports.
-Under this circumstance, a weaker Rand is hurting the local economy even more as it will put upward pressure on inflation, while this, in turn, will affect the purchasing power of your money which decreases over time.
+While a weaker currency usually helps boost exports, the weakness in global growth has made a devalued currency less useful in doing so.
+Thus a weaker Rand is hurting the local economy as it puts upward pressure on inflation, and adds downward pressure on purchasing power.

 To understand the extent of the ZAR depreciation, we need to look at it in the historical context of the USD/ZAR pair.
 The USD bullish super-cycle that started in the summer of 2014 has long-lasting fundamental drivers, and since the USD trade-weighted value cycles tend to last an average of 8 years, the ZAR exchange rate outlook should remain negative for the medium term.